genkami/watson/doc/spec.md

 Watson internally has a stack-based virtual machine called Watson VM.
 Each byte of Watson files are considered as an instruction to the Watson VM.

 The correspondence between instructions and its text representation varies depending on the state of Watson's lexer.
-We call the state *mode* and the correspondence *Watson Representation*.
+We call the state *mode* and an ASCII representation of the instructions *Watson Representation*.

 ## Table of Contents